eagle-ai/eagle-ai.github.io/importHDFSAuditLog.md

 ---
 layout: doc
-title:  "How to import log data into Kafka"
+title:  "How to stream log data into Kafka"
 permalink: /docs/importHDFSAuditLog.html
 ---